Sales | 4 Min, 45 Sec Read

 “Our Sales team doesn’t know how to follow up and then they complain when they don’t receive leads.
 And when they do, the leads aren’t good enough for them.
 How is it our fault?
 How would they know when they wait too long to reach out or are too pushy when they do their follow-up (s)?”

 Define WHO you are selling and marketing to—TOGETHER

-Most of the times, there is a gap between the Sales and Marketing because the two departments lack a common understanding of whom they are selling to and whom they are marketing to.
+Most of the time, there is a gap between Sales and Marketing because the two departments lack a common understanding of whom they are selling to and whom they are marketing to.
 What better way than to allow the two teams to work together to define the company’s ideal prospect(s) through firmographic and demographic traits.
 Put the teams together in a room and start the session.
 The session should include the goals and target audience.
-It is important that the two teams understand clearly, at the end of this session, as to whom they are going to go after and what personas they should be marketing/selling to.
+The two teams must understand clearly, at the end of this session, as to whom they are going to go after and what personas they should be marketing/selling to.

 Define lead stages and processes for handling leads